jorgecnavarrom/BGClib/Readme.md

 This script will generate high-quality figures from GenBank files.
 It is not limited to biosynthetic gene clusters.

-Features:
+## Features

 * Input: GenBank or .bgc/.bgccase files (see [here](#bgc_toolkit)).
 GenBank files (.gb/.gbk) must have the protein translation.
 * Data filters: There are three types of filters
   - Include strings.
-Only filenames (or BGC identifiers, in the case of .bgc/.bgccase files) with this strings will be included.
+Only filenames (or BGC identifiers, in the case of .bgc/.bgccase files) with these strings will be included.
 Default: 'region', 'cluster'.
   - Exclude strings.
 Filenames or identifiers with this string(s) will be ignored.
 Default: 'final'.

   The default values for these two filters ensure that results from antiSMASH (v4, v5) will not include the whole genome.